ozdemirht/ozdemirht.github.io/_pages/about.md

 ---

 [Tim](https://www.linkedin.com/in/hasantimucinozdemir) is Experienced Technologist with proven success record spanning over 20 years in both business and academia.
-He is a Software Engineering Manager: Data and Analytics in IAC (iac.com) Mosaic Group.
+He is a Software Engineering Manager: Data and Analytics in [IAC](iac.com)'s Mosaic Group.
 - Earned Ph.D. and MS in [Computer and Information Science](https://eng-cs.syr.edu/) from [Syracuse University](https://www.syracuse.edu/), Syracuse, New York, USA.
 - Earned <i>Advanced Certificate for Executives (ACE) in Management, Innovation, and Technology</i> (2018) from [Massachusetts Institute of Technology (MIT) Sloan School of Management](https://mitsloan.mit.edu/).
   - Executive Certificate in Management and Leadership (2017)